All Episodes

 And I didn't mock the hashtag for people that are powerless.

-What I thought was pathetic that the hashtag was being used by officials in the regime to represent action.
+What I thought was pathetic, that the hashtag was being used by officials in the regime to represent action.

-I think you can, I think it calculates how many times.
+I think it calculates how many tonight.

 I don't know.

-Well, you think that they're gonna they're gonna start okay, they got three million retweets, and you think some of them could be in jest and some of them could be repeats.
+You don't Twitter, so how could you possibly – well, you think that they're going to start – okay, they've got three million retweets, and you think some of them could be ingest, and some of them could be repeats.

-They're just gonna count the number.
+They're just going to count the number.

 They're crediting the hashtag is the point.